Need to Stop Snoring in Plano, Texas?

 Sleep Rehab effectively resolves snoring with oral appliance therapy.
 Similar to a sport mouthguard, this customized oral appliance is worn at night when you sleep.
 The appliance shifts your lower jaw forward in order to maintain a more open airway for unimpeded breathing.
 And when your airway is open, throat tissue cannot vibrate and cause snoring.
 We make sure your custom-fitted oral appliance is completely comfortable, so you’ll want to wear it every night.

-Other things you can do that have been shown to help stop snoring, Dallas, TX, are:
+Other things you can do that have been shown to help stop snoring, Plano, TX, are:

 - Lose weight if you’re overweight